nwheels-io/NWheels/CONTRIBUTING.md

 - Code reviews are done on pull requests.
 - Work-in-progress pull requests can be reviewed and commented by anyone.
 - For completed PRs, at least one approved code review from one of project maintainers is required, before the PR can be merged.
+  - _A note to maintainers: we should periodically look for completed PRs (those not starting with "WIP"), which have no assigned reviewer.
+Then one of us self-assigns as a reviewer_.

 ## Submitting changes